Hike

 Access to starting point:

-The starting point is on the mountain pass Duran, to which brings us a road from Agordo and from the village Dont in Zoldo valley (Val di Zoldo).
-For access from Slovenia is perhaps more appropriate the second option.
-In this case on Italian highways A4, A28 and A27 we drive to the end of the latter after Belluno and from there we continue on the main road in the direction of Cortina d'Ampezzo.
-This road already in Longarone we leave and we turn on a side road in Zoldo valley, through which we drive good 20 km to the village Dont, where the road branches off to the left towards the mountain pass Duran.
-To the top there is 8 more kilometers of ascent.
+The starting point is on the mountain pass Duran, to which roads lead from Agordo and from the village Dont in Zoldo Valley (Val di Zoldo).
+For access from Slovenia, the second option is perhaps more appropriate.
+In this case, via Italian motorways A4, A28 and A27 we drive to the end of the latter past Belluno and from there we continue on the main road in the direction of Cortina d'Ampezzo.
+This road we already leave in Longarone and turn onto a side road into Zoldo Valley, through which we drive a good 20 km to the village Dont, where the road branches off to the left towards the mountain pass Duran.
+To the top there awaits us another 8 kilometres of ascent.

 Path description:

-At the beginning, there is an ascent towards the mountain hut Rifugio Carestiato by the foot of the south walls of Moiazza.
-To there leads us marked path number 549, which leaves the road on the south side of the mountain pass Duran, right before it starts descending towards Agordo.
-First, a moderate ascent through pastures awaits, and then the path joins the forest road and follows it towards the east more or less on flat to the mountain hut.
-To here from a car we need a little less than an hour.
-At the mountain hut, we already find ourselves almost directly by the foot of the wall and we get anxious, when we think, that we will have to ascend over it.
+At the beginning, an ascent awaits us towards the Carestiato Hut at the foot of the south buttress of Moiazza.
+To it leads marked path no. 549, which leaves the road on the south side of Passo Duran, right before it starts descending towards Agordo.
+First a moderate ascent across pastures awaits us, then the path joins a forest road and follows it eastwards more or less level to the hut.
+To here from the car we need less than an hour.
+At the hut we already find ourselves almost directly at the foot of the wall and our hearts tighten when we think that we have to climb over it.

-Now signpost for ferrata Costantini leads on some sort of vegetated small ridge in the direction of the mountain wall, to which we need only good ten minutes.
-The entrance is marked with already from the far visible red rectangle and sign with the name of the path, and there is enough space so that before the beginning of climbing we can in peace put on equipment and have a snack.
+Now the signpost for the Costantini ferrata leads us along some vegetated little ridge towards the wall, to which we need just over ten minutes.
+The entry is marked with a red rectangle visible from afar and a sign with the name of the route, and there is enough space so that before starting the climbing we can calmly don our gear and refresh ourselves.

-And if all goes as planned, we will of course continue.
-The initial ascent from Pala del Belia is otherwise surprisingly quite unpleasant, follows shorter traverse and ascent over slightly overhang rounded rock (somewhere C/D, from below it seems easier), but it is also very short.
-Above the rounded rock, problems decrease a lot and quite quickly we find ourselves on the bottom of a long, wide and quite gentle groove, which path follows quite some time.
-We are ascending more or less straight upwards, and the terrain is a slightly crumbly, so be careful, not to trigger stones.
-Otherwise there aren't many problems, only the exit from the groove is again vertical and a little harder.
-On the top of the groove, we find ourselves on a gravel slope, which we follow also a little upwards, whereupon the path turns towards the right, crosses a smaller notch and then it follows ledge through a little less steep wall towards the right (crumbly, gravel, unsecured – carefully!).
-At this spot, a view opens up downwards towards the mountain pass Duran, so that below us we can notice our car and we make sure, that we have already climbed quite high.
-But to the end, it is still very far.
-We cross for quite some time, eventually above the ledge we again notice steel cables and the path again turns upwards.
-The part which follows is otherwise one of easier in ferrata.
-Follows climbing through not too steep plates, unsecured easier rocks and eventually through shorter a little steeper, chimney with enough holds, all the way until we reach side peak Cima Cattedrale at an altitude 2558 meters.
-Behind us is already 700 meters of the wall, we are certainly already quite tired, but we are getting closer to the ridge, views are wider and we can have a feeling, that it was worth the effort.
-In front of us is the last part of the ascent on a ridge.
-It initially leads on small side ridge upwards and is mainly unsecured, when the terrain becomes steeper, finally also steel cables show up again.
-Those for some time lead on the open and attractive side outside corner, and then the path turns towards the left, follows the ledge and even descends a little, before steel cables again go over a wall towards the ridge.
-The last part is again a little harder, but it can't be compared with that what we climbed lower.
-Eventually, the steel cables again vanish and last steps of the ascent on a ridge we make on a comfortable footpath.
-Like this, we reach the highest point of the ridge Masenade, 2737 meters high.
-It isn't necessary to mention, that on this spot it is nice to make a stop – when views open up and next to Agner and Pale, which we could already observe during the ascent, we also notice Antelao, Pelmo and of course peak Moiazza on the north, it will certainly take our breath away and we will stop without knowing it.
-Just enjoy it, we are already high!
-But it is unnecessary to say – to the top, it is still far, and back into a valley even further.
+If everything goes according to plan, we will of course continue with the route.
+The initial ascent from Pala del Belia is surprisingly awkward, a shorter traverse and climb over a slightly overhanging bulge await us (around C/D, looks easier from below), but it is also very short.
+Above the bulge the difficulties calm down considerably and soon we find ourselves at the bottom of a long, wide and fairly level gully that the path follows for quite some time.
+We ascend more or less straight up, the terrain is somewhat loose, so caution is advised not to dislodge stones.
+Otherwise there are no difficulties, just the exit from the gully is vertical again and somewhat harder.
+At the top of the gully we are on a scree slope that we follow a bit higher, after which the path turns right, crosses a small notch and follows a ledge across a somewhat gentler wall to the right (friable, loose, unprotected – caution!).
+At this point a view opens down towards Passo Duran, so we can spot our car below and convince ourselves that we have already climbed quite high.
+But the end is still damn far away.
+We traverse for quite a while, finally above the ledge we spot cables again and the path turns upwards again.
+The section that follows is one of the easier ones in the ferrata.
+Climbing across not overly steep slabs, unprotected easier rocks and finally through a shorter somewhat steeper but nicely featured chimney follows, until we reach the side summit Cima Cattedrale at 2558 m.
+Behind us is already 700 m of wall, we are certainly quite tired by now, but we are approaching the ridge, the views are getting wider and we can feel it was worth the effort.
+Before us is the last part of the ascent to the ridge.
+It initially leads up a side ridgelet and is mostly unprotected, when the terrain steepens steel cables appear again.
+These lead openly and attractively up the side ramp for a while, then the path turns left, clings to the ledge and even descends a bit before the cables head across the wall towards the ridge again.
+The last part is somewhat harder again but cannot compare to what we climbed lower down.
+Finally the cables run out again and we make the last steps to the ridge along a comfortable path.
+Thus we reach the highest point of the Masenade ridge at 2737 m.
+No need to mention that a break is very welcome here – when the panoramic views open up and besides Agner and Pale, which we could already see during the ascent, we also spot Antelao, Pelmo and of course the Moiazza summit to the north, we will surely stand there with mouths agape and stop of our own accord.
+Just treat yourselves, we've come high!
+But it's superfluous to add – the summit is still far away, and back to the valley even farther.

-From the top of Masenade blazes follow the ridge ahead.
-Here the path is mainly unsecured, but in fact more or less easy – ridge is precipitously cutted only on the left side, and right is most of the time enough gentle, that on the top is possible to have a very normal walk and only on some individual spots we are dealing with narrow and exposed passages.
-On few spots finally also steel cables show up, but passages are not problematic.
-So with wide views, we continue in a gentle descent, until before the notch Forcella delle Masenade follows a steeper section, which is well secured, so that we descend there without any problems and we reach the notch.
-Here is also the second option of an early exit from ferrata – because caption on rock marks turn-off of the path right downwards on the scree in the direction of bivouac Grisetti into a valley Vant della Moiazza, which is in good visibility seen to the naked eye.
-So if we had enough of climbing, we have to bivouac about three-quarters of an hour, and from there it is possible on the path 578 to cross back towards the starting point on the mountain pass Duran.
-This exit is a little unpleasant in the upper part, extensive scree can be problematic in poor visibility, otherwise it is entirely undemanding.
-Given that we are on this point already very tired, we will be certainly tempted, on the other side we are perhaps already too close to the peak, to leave the path just like that.
-So if we still have some energy, we should definitely continue, but I have to warn, that on ferrata from here on follows quite some demanding terrain and we are still not near the end.
+From the top of Masenade the marks follow the ridge onwards.
+Here the path is mostly unprotected but in reality more or less easy – the ridge is sheer only on the left side, the right is gentle enough most of the time for normal walking along the top and we only deal with narrow exposed passages at a few individual spots.
+Steel cables do appear at a couple of spots but the passages are not problematic.
+Thus with expansive views we continue in a gentle descent until before Forcella delle Masenade a steeper step awaits, which is well protected so we descend it without issues and reach the notch.
+Here a second option for early exit from the ferrata presents itself – an inscription on the rock marks the turn-off right down scree towards Bivacco Grisetti in Val Vant della Moiazza, which is visible to the naked eye in good visibility.
+So if we've had enough climbing, it's about three quarters of an hour to the bivouac, from there path 578 can be followed back towards the starting point at Passo Duran.
+This exit is a bit awkward in the upper part, extensive scree fields can be problematic in poor visibility, otherwise it's entirely undemanding.
+Given that we are pretty tired at this point it will surely tempt us, on the other hand we may be too close to the summit to just abandon the route.
+So if we still have some energy it is certainly fitting to continue, but I must warn immediately that from here on the ferrata still has quite a bit of demanding terrain ahead and we are by no means near the end.

-So if we decide not to exit, ferrata on the other side of the notch still follows the ridge, which soon gets interrupted by a vertical rock barrier.
-The path already before it reaches a smooth rocky plate, bypasses it on the bottom side and gets close to a wall.
-It doesn't enter into it immediately, but first descends a little on gravel towards the right, until in a wall opens a passage on a ledge.
-Here steel cables show up again, passage is at first undemanding, then the path turns upwards and at first leads through more demanding steep chimney, and at the end, we have to climb also a short overhang (athletic spot, we also get help from two foothold wedges, about C/D), which ends in easier rocks.
-Here steel cables again end, and the path already after few steps reaches extensive scree below the wall of the upper rock head of Moiazza.
-Now follows good fifteen minutes of strenuous ascent on gravel, which brings us to a small saddle below the upper wall, where the path branches off to the right towards the summit of Moiazza.
-Ferrata otherwise continues towards the left, crosses a saddle and descends on the other side towards the bivouac Ghedini, but on this spot, it is really not worth to miss the peak.
-Because there leads only about half an hour long turn-off of the secured path.
-And in the same breath I have to add, that first part of this upper turn off is quite unpleasant and by difficulty can be without problems compared with the most difficult spots in the lower part.
-But if we came to here and we aren't too tired, it is definitely worthed to ascend also on the peak.
+If we thus do not opt for the exit, the ferrata continues following the ridge on the other side of the notch, which is soon blocked by a vertical rock barrier.
+The path reaches a smooth rock slab a bit before it, bypasses it on the underside and approaches the wall.
+It does not enter immediately but descends a bit on scree to the right until a passage along a ledge opens in the wall.
+Here cables appear again, the passage is initially undemanding, then the path turns upwards and first leads through a fairly demanding steep chimney, at the end of which a short overhang must be climbed (athletic spot, two foothold pegs also help, around C/D), leading into easier rocks.
+Here the cables end again, and after a few steps the path reaches an extensive scree field below the upper headwall of Moiazza.
+Now about fifteen minutes of strenuous scree ascent await us, bringing us to a saddle below the summit wall where the path to the Moiazza summit branches right.
+The ferrata otherwise continues left, crosses the saddle and descends the other side to Bivacco Ghedini, but at this point it really isn't worth skipping the summit.
+To it leads just a half-hour spur of the protected path.
+In the same breath I must add that the first part of this summit spur is quite tricky and can easily compare in difficulty to the hardest spots in the lower section.
+But if we've got here and aren't really too exhausted, it's definitely worth going up to the summit.

-The final ascent – if we decide for it – becomes difficult right at the beginning, in traverse immediately after the turn-off, only few meters above the ground.
-This is perhaps the only spot in the entire ferrata, where for few movements footholds completely vanish and we have to help ourselves only with friction.
-Only few movements, only meter or two in length, but the passage is very unpleasant, especially because we have to in the middle of it also clip carabiners of self-belay set.
-When we are over, still in a vertical wall we step on a smaller ledge, from which we have to ascend also through a vertical chimney, where we can already help ourselves with good steps (passage certainly deserves grade D).
-The chimney ends on a ridge, which steel cable now follows and leads through another vertical spot, after that the iron for some time ends and we can say, that we have on this spot ticket for the peak finally in the pocket.
-Because from here on there aren't any bigger problems anymore.
-For some time we are ascending in the area of the ridge, whereupon we leave it and we follow a narrow ledge towards the left over a steep wall.
-The passage is very exposed, but first part of the ledge is very easy, in the second part when ledge narrows, steel cable appears again.
-So we follow the ledge around side outside corner, after which steel cables again turn upwards and lead through nice climbing spots in a smooth, but quite gentle wall.
-On its top, the steel cables again end and comfortable path in few minutes brings us on the secondary peak.
-To the main peak, we have to descend a little and cross on the ridge (few more shorter secured spots) to final a slightly crumbly groove, through which we finally ascend on spacious, plateau peak.
-Certainly one of the most difficult summited peaks in our wider surrounding, at least of those, on which we ascend on a marked path!
-Therefore on this spot, we can let it go and enjoy in views, which are now finally wrapped up – only here the view opens up also towards the north, where of course the main spot has the queen of Dolomites – Marmolada.
-When we enjoyed them and had a snack, we prepare for still long and demanding descent.
+The final ascent – if we decide for it – shows its teeth right at the start in the traverse immediately after the spur, just a couple of metres above the ground.
+This is perhaps the only spot on the entire ferrata where footholds completely run out for a few moves and we must rely solely on friction.
+Just a few moves, a metre or two long, but the passage is very awkward, especially since we must also switch the self-belay lanyards in the middle of it.
+Once over, still in the vertical wall we step onto a small ledge from which we must climb another vertical chimney where we can already use good holds (the passage certainly deserves a D rating).
+The chimney leads to the ridge which the cable now follows, taking us over another vertical spot, after which the iron ends for a while and we can say that we finally have our summit ticket in the bag.
+From here on there are no special difficulties.
+For a while we ascend in the ridge area then leave it to follow a narrow ledge left across a steep wall.
+The passage is very exposed but the first part of the ledge is quite easy, in the second part as the ledge narrows the cable reappears.
+Thus we follow the ledge around the side ramp after which the cables turn upwards again, taking us over nice climbing spots in a smooth but fairly level wall.
+At its top the cables end again and a comfortable path takes us in minutes to the fore-summit.
+To the main summit we must descend a bit and traverse the ridge (a few more short protected spots) to the final somewhat undercut gully through which we finally climb to the spacious plateau summit.
+Certainly one of the hardest-earned summits in our wider area, at least among those reached by marked path!
+So here we can let loose and enjoy the views which are now finally complete – only here does the view to the north open up too, where of course the queen of the Dolomites – Marmolada – takes centre stage.
+Once we've savoured them and refuelled we prepare for the still long and demanding descent.

-Anyway, „correct“ descent route on this spot turns towards the south, into a wall above the valley Van dei Cantoi.
-Here it is hard to say anything else than this, that a key question is, how much energy we still have.
-Because it is some sort of easier ferrata, which at first crosses a little high above the valley, and then steeply descends on a rugged wall.
-Technically there aren't any special problems, but steep secured spots, and especially unsecured parts on unpleasant crumbly terrain for quite some time still demand complete concentration, especially because we are certainly already very tired.
-We have to descend for about 500 altitude meters, before the path turns among dwarf pines on the east slope of the valley and finally becomes easier.
-Next follows some crossing of dwarf pine terrain more or less on flat, and then the path again starts descending, on easier terrain through some gullies descends into bottom of the valley and there at an altitude around 1800 meters finally reaches marked path number 554, which crosses from the mountain hut Rifugio Vazzoler towards the mountain hut Rifugio Carestiato.
-Here we can finally relax and say, that ferrata is in our pocket.
-If we will come to here only at the end of the day – which is quite possible – we will be greeted also by the scenery of peaks of the mountains from groups San Sebastiano and Tamer in the evening sun.
-And we can be proud of what we have done.
+Be that as it may, the "proper" descent route turns south here into the buttress above Val dei Cantoi.
+Here I can hardly say anything other than that the key question is how much energy we have left.
+For it's a sort of easier ferratina that first traverses a bit high above the valley then steeply descends the rugged wall.
+Technically there are no special difficulties but steep protected spots and especially unprotected sections on awkward friable terrain still demand full concentration for quite a while, especially since we are certainly pretty tired by now.
+We must descend some 500 height metres before the path turns among dwarf pines on the valley's east flank and finally becomes easier.
+Some traversing of dwarf pine terrain more or less level follows, then the path descends again through easier ground and some gullies to the valley bottom and along it at around 1800 m finally reaches marked path 554 which traverses from Vazzoler to Carestiato Hut.
+Only here can we finally relax and say we've got the ferrata in the bag.
+If we arrive here only at day's end – not unlikely – we'll be greeted by the silhouette of San Sebastiano and Tamer group summits in evening sun.
+And we can be proud of our achievement.

 On the way: Rifugio Bruto Carestiato (1834m), Pala del Belia (2295m), Cima Cattedrale (2558m), Cresta delle Masenade (2737m), Bivacco Ghedini-Moiazza (2601m)